neopragma/ruby-galaxy/README.md

 The problem calls for very little complicated behavior, and the group feels there is no need to decompose the planned functionality to understand where to begin, or in what direction the design should go.
 So, they dispense with further formal planning methods.

-Key stakeholders agree that the relative value of the different pieces of functionality don't vary by much.
-The price request functionality is the main thing, and that has to be supported by the underlying price calculation logic.

 Technical team members recommend that the Echo transaction be implemented first, as a way to ensure the end-to-end solution architecture is sound, and is in place.
 Business stakeholders agree.

 Everyone agrees that the probe transactions can be the lowest-priority items for implementation.